davidc/mtping/README.md

 Working, but the arguments and the output formats are not yet stable.

+A Smokeping probe is available.

 Obviously this program is intended to be used for scripting and automated monitoring, so this is a priority.
-Once it's working and has a stable output format, a wrapper for monitoring plugins (Nagios-compatible) and a plugin for Smokeping will also be released.
+Once it's working and has a stable output format, a wrapper for monitoring plugins (Nagios-compatible) will also be released.

 ## Installation